changbenjamin/EasyML/README.md

 # EasyML

 EasyML is a web-based platform that makes it easier for people to use complex machine learning programs.
+My final project for Harvard's CS50 (Fall 2021)

 ### Project Manual